ZSSW-30: ATGM

-The use of a separate ATGM launch container has some advantages compared to other systems where a launcher extends directly from an internal compartment of the turret.
-Among those are separation of the missiles from the rest of the turret (and thus greater safety of the crew and the turret itself) and ability to quickly replace damaged or destroyed container while in the field, while the main disadvantage of such design choice is a difficult integration of a hard kill active protection system.
+For engaging heavily armored targets, ZSSW-30 is equipped with a dual ATGM launch container mounted to the right side of the turret.
+The use of a separate container has some advantages compared to other systems where a launcher extends directly from an internal compartment of the turret.
+Among those are separation of the missiles from the rest of the turret (and thus greater safety of the crew and the turret itself), ability to quickly replace damaged or destroyed container while in the field as well as easy integration of missiles of different weight and size, while the main disadvantage of such design choice is a difficult integration of a hard kill active protection system.
 The ATGMs can be reloaded from a hatch in the rear of the vehicle without the necessity for the crew to leave the vehicle (in the same manner as it is being done in the Bradley IFV.

+As for now, ZSSW-30 has been integrated with three different missiles: